 Some people only have the current position they are working at listed on their LinkedIn profile.
 However, instead of just making your profile look complete, listing your jobs allows LinkedIn to find people for you to connect with.
 Ensure that you’ve added all of your experience that’s relevant to your profile.

 You can increase your connections by having your jobs listen.
 Include any job that has a company on LinkedIn and can help you in growing your professional network.
-You can skip the jobs that you had in high school, like working at a fast-food joint.
+You can skip the jobs that you had in high schools, like working at a fast-food joint.

 When listing your work experience, mention any noteworthy accomplishments and achievements.
 Don’t include unnecessary descriptions, keep to one sentence per subject, and write concisely and clearly with specific details.